 Be sure to wind your yarn as you go, or you will end up with a tangled pile.
 That’s never good.

-Keep in mind, different weights of yarn will effect the gauge of your finished item, so it’s really only a good idea to mix weights if your making something with a really loose gauge were it won’t matter so much.
+Keep in mind, different weights of yarn will affect the gauge of your finished item, so it’s really only a good idea to mix weights if you’re making something with a really loose gauge where it won’t matter so much.

 Now make some awesome and unique magic yarn and then create something beautiful!